 On November 2, 2012, the U.S. Court of Appeals for the Fourth Circuit once again sided with our clients against former Somali General Mohamed Ali Samantar.
 The long and thoughtful opinion rejects absolute deference to the executive branch in determining immunity for “official acts.”
 Even more powerfully, the opinion holds that egregious human rights abuses cannot be considered “official acts” shielded by immunity: “Under international and domestic law, officials from other countries are not entitled to foreign official immunity for jus cogens violations, even if the acts were performed in the defendant’s official capacity.”
 (Jus cogens norms, also known as “peremptory norms,” refer to fundamental principles of international law from which it is almost universally agreed that no derogation is permitted.)
 In other words, the opinion holds that immunity for “official acts” cannot extend to torture, extrajudicial killing, or any other universally recognized human rights violation because no foreign official has the authority to commit these international crimes.
 The Fourth Circuit’s decision marks a crucial step forward in the fight against impunity.

 On August 28, 2012, U.S. district court Judge Leonie Brinkema awarded $21 million in compensatory and punitive damages against former Somali General Mohamed Ali Samantar.
 In a hearing before Judge Brinkema on February 23, 2012, General Samantar accepted liability and responsibility for damages for torture, extrajudicial killing, war crimes and other human rights abuses committed against the civilian population of Somalia during the brutal Siad Barre regime, the military dictatorship that ruled that country from 1969 to 1991.

 This judgment marks the first time that anyone has been held to account anywhere in the world for atrocities committed by General Samantar and the military dictatorship that ruled Somalia for over 20 years.
-On March 9, 2015, the U.S. Supreme Court dismissed Samantar's third petition to hear his case, making the decision to award $21 million in damages to CJA's clients, marking the end of an 11-year quest for justice for those harmed by General Samantar and soldiers under his command.
+On March 9, 2015, the U.S. Supreme Court dismissed Samantar's third petition to hear his case, making the decision to award $21 million in damages to CJA's clients final.
+This decision marks the end of an 11-year quest for justice for those harmed by General Samantar and soldiers under his command.